 The Foolish conclusion

-Ilan Moscovitz doesn't own shares of any companies mentioned.
-You can follow him on Twitter @TMFDada.
-The Motley Fool owns shares of JPMorgan Chase.
-The Fool owns shares of and has created a ratio put spread position on Wells Fargo.
-The Fool owns shares of and has opened a short position on Bank of America.
+Ilan Moscovitz doesn't own shares of any company mentioned.
+The Motley Fool owns shares of Bank of America, Wells Fargo, Citigroup, and JPMorgan Chase and has created a covered strangle position on Wells Fargo.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.